 An estimated 12,000 to 15,000 people in the United States die each year as a result of illnesses caused by asbestos exposure.
-A fatal illness known as mesothelioma causes more than 2,000 of these deaths, and about 1,200 more result from a combination of mesothelioma and lung cancer.
+A fatal illness known as mesothelioma causes more than 2,000 of these deaths, and about 1,200 more are caused by a combination of mesothelioma and asbestos-related cancers, usually lung cancer.

 If you or your loved one were exposed to asbestos in the workplace and have since been diagnosed with mesothelioma, there may be compensation available to help recover the expenses and profound impacts that you have incurred due to your illness.
 Read on for more information.
-For inquiries about your legal rights and options, contact our Florida Mesothelioma Lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman today for a consultation.
+For inquiries about your legal rights and options, contact our Florida Mesothelioma Lawyers at Dolman Law Group Accident Injury Lawyers, PA, today for a consultation.

-Some of the common ways that asbestos was used in this country are:
+Some of the common ways that asbestos was used in this country include:

 - Insulation in pipes